compute-tooling/compute-studio/README.md

 # COMP

-**COMP** is an open-source platform for sharing computational models.
+**COMP** is an open-source utility for sharing computational models.

 To see COMP in action, visit [compmodels.com](www.compmodels.com).

-- Developers and organizations  share their models with the public without paying for the public's compute.
+- Developers and organizations share their public models for free.
-- Users pay for compute when submitting each simulation.
+- Users pay for their own compute.
-- Organizations share models internally, for a per-user fee.
+- Organizations share private models internally, for a per-user fee.

 ## Contributing